Summary in 30 seconds

 1. What this policy covers

-This policy describes how Memry handles personal data in the desktop app, the marketing website, and the optional Sync service.
-It applies to everyone who uses Memry, regardless of country.
+This policy describes how memrynote handles personal data in the desktop app, the marketing website, and the optional Sync service.
+It applies to everyone who uses memrynote, regardless of country.

 2. The local app keeps your content on your device